The History Of Orangeburg Pipes

 How We Replace Or Repair Orangeburg Sewer Pipes

-At Next Level Pipe Lining, we recommend replacements as quickly as possible, but we also recognize that if your budget does not allow for it, sewer camera inspections of the Orangeburg pipes every 6 months will suffice.
+At Next Level Pipe Lining, we recommend replacements as quickly as possible, but we also recognize that if your budget does not allow for it, a sewer camera inspection of the Orangeburg pipes every 6 months will suffice.
 This allows customers to stay on top of the situation and help mitigate potential sewer line collapses.
-At times, our inspections can reveal extensive damage within the pipes that would need to be rehabilitated through a no-dig process called trenchless sewer pipe lining, and our team has years of experiencing performing these techniques.
+At times, our inspections can reveal extensive damage within the pipes that would need to be rehabilitated through a no-dig process called trenchless sewer pipe lining, and our team has years of experience performing these techniques.
 Another term for the process, cured-in-place pipe (CIPP) lining, allows us to fix faulty pipes without needing to dig on your property.